Skip to main content

 Tutorial 7 — Travel agent with widgets

 This tutorial walks through a flagship demo: a natural-language travel agent built entirely from NoETL playbooks.
-It takes a free-text query ("flights from SFO to JFK on July 15"), classifies intent through any chat-completions-compatible AI provider, calls the right Amadeus endpoint, and returns the result as a widget tree that renders in both the terminal-style prompt and the travel canvas.
+It takes a free-text query ("flights from SFO to JFK on July 15"), classifies intent through OpenAI, Anthropic, Vertex AI, or Ollama, calls Duffel or Amadeus for flights and Amadeus for the other travel intents, and returns the result as a widget tree that renders in both the terminal-style prompt and the travel canvas.

 The point isn't the travel agent specifically — it's that you can build this kind of agentic flow with NoETL DSL alone:

-• The Amadeus MCP server is just another playbook — automation/agents/mcp/amadeus.yaml exposes tools/list and tools/call per the MCP spec, so any MCP client (Claude Desktop, another agent playbook, the prompt's cd /mcp/amadeus) talks to it the same way.
+• The Amadeus and Duffel MCP servers are just playbooks — automation/agents/mcp/amadeus.yaml exposes tools/list and tools/call per the MCP spec, and automation/agents/mcp/duffel.yaml follows the same shape for search-only flight offers.
+Any MCP client (Claude Desktop, another agent playbook, the prompt's cd /mcp/amadeus or cd /mcp/duffel) talks to them the same way.

 • The widget output is a JSON discriminator union.
 The same result.render shape that round 2's widget renderer consumes in the terminal prompt is also rendered by the travel canvas.